JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 plus (generic function with 1 method)
 ```

-In the example above, there is the `println` function on the last line.
+The example above contains the `println` function on the last line.
 However, if the function is called, nothing is printed into the REPL.
-The reason is that the expressions after the `return` keyword are never evaluated
+The happened because expressions after the `return` keyword are never evaluated.

 ```jldoctest functions
 julia> plus(4, 5)